An Adexon white paper

 This test is carried out by placing a motor specimen in a furnace and operating it at maximum load following a prescribed timeline heat curve for a specified number of cycles.
 Elevated temperature testing of motors provides evidence that the motor will continue to function during the start of a fire, allowing the fire curtain to be retracted to release anyone trapped or for the Fire and Rescue Service to pass under the curtain.
 In theory, this could be seen as a good test, as it demonstrates the robustness of the curtain’s control mechanism, even under extreme conditions.

 However, in practice, a fire curtain should never be operable if there are temperatures of anything approaching the upper limit tested of 400°C on one side, as this would pose a severe-to-fatal risk to the operator and could allow the fire to pass beyond the designated compartmentation barrier and thus endanger the whole building.
-You can read more about this in the technical comparison white paper already referred to, and this article, Debunking the mythical benefits of the hot motor test in BS 8524 – and exposing the danger it poses18
+You can read more about this in the technical comparison white paper already referred to, and this article, The dangers of the hot motor test in BS 8524-1:201318

 The other remaining annexes include: